 Styling toolkit essentials: 10 tools every fashion stylist & product photographer needs

 Styling is one of the most important elements of any fashion brand.
-It governs how your clothes look on your store and helps ensure they stand out against the competition, whilst giving customers the ability to realize how they may look when worn.
-So a kit full of useful tools is absolutely essential to govern how your clothes are styled in a quick, simple and creative manner.
+It governs how your clothes look on your store and helps ensure they stand out.
+So a kit full of useful tools is absolutely essential.

 First, let’s give a quick rundown of the tools that should be in your toolkit.
 Then, we’ll describe how to use each one to bring your product shots up to a world class standard.